-The next 9 columns are based on uploaded disposition data.
+The next set of columns is based on uploaded disposition data.
 Some of them are not displayed by default and can be selected in column settings.

-13. ROI - returns on investment of the selected campaign.
-Follow How ROI is Calculated article for more information.
+12. ROI - returns on investment of the selected campaign.

-15. CPA - calculated CPA based on disposition files uploaded.
-Check details about CPA in Buyer Performance Report.
+14. CPA - calculated CPA based on disposition files uploaded.
+Check details about CPA in Buyer performance report.

-- Excellent (71 - 100) - source performs excellent across the entire sales funnel;
+- Excellent (71 - 100) - source performs excellently across the entire sales funnel;

 - Good (31 - 70) - source performs well across the entire or partial sections of the sales funnel;